conorcook7/StringService/README.md

 	```
 6. After calls are prepared with the previous requirements in Postman, send the call.
 7. Finished.
-You will be returned the sorted list.
+You will be returned the sorted list in the body of the response.

 ### *For Command line users*